Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 Get the sizes of the three PickerGradationViews

-Implement a process to dynamically get the size of the PickerGradationView and assign it to the added property.
-As described in the related article, place a GeometryReader in the background with the background modifier and check its size.
+Implement a process to get the size of the PickerGradationView dynamically and assign it to the added property.
+Then, as the related article describes, place a GeometryReader in the background with the background modifier and check its size.

 PickerGradationView(startColor: redStartColor, endColor: redEndColor)